Simonlee711/Simonlee711.github.io/_pages/about.md

 # Introduction

 Hello.
 My name is Simon Austin Lee.
 I am currently a student at the École Polytechnique Fédérale de Lausanne (Swiss Federal Institute of Technology Lausanne) in Switzerland.
 I am studying life sciences engineering and building my statistics and machine learning skills to strengthen my profile for a Ph.D. in computational biology/biomathematics research.
 My recent interests have been running machine learning algorithms to analyze healthcare and genetic data.
 The particular research focus I want to enter is precision medicine, where I hope to impact our understanding of diseases by leveraging healthcare information.
 My hope is to pursue a career in biomedical data science at the industry level in the near future.
-Therefore I am very open to any internships that currently offer practical experiences in the field.

 ---

-# Past Education & Affiliations
+# Education & Affiliations

+### Celsius Therapeutics (January 2023 - June 2023)

+In January 2023, I joined the machine learning team at Celsius Therapeutics in Cambridge Massachusetts as a Data Science Co-op.
+This was my first industry experience and I was excited to get an opportunity for what the industry is like.
+During this time I will be looking at multi-omics data sets (bulk-seq, scRNA-seq, GEX, ATAC-seq, etc.) and trying to see what information can be useful for biomarker discovery.
+More specifically we will be working on autoimmune condition biomarker discovery.
+If all goes well at the end of the co-op, our machine learning pipeline will be able to be used for drug development in actual clinical trials!
+Talk about a really exciting and rewarding experience!

 ### UCLA, Computational Medicine (Summer 2022)